UBC-MOAD/docs/ssh_access.rst

-    /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys username@graham.computecanada.ca's password:
+    /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys username@salish.eos.ca's password:

-Type in your Compute Canada password, and the output from :command:`ssh-copy-id` should finish with:
+Type in your EOAS Linux systems password sent to you by EOAS IT, and the output from :command:`ssh-copy-id` should finish with:

 .. code-block:: text

     Number of key(s) added: 1

-    Now try logging into the machine, with:   "ssh graham" and check to make sure that only the key(s) you wanted were added.
+    Now try logging into the machine, with:   "ssh salish" and check to make sure that only the key(s) you wanted were added.

 Now,